When we reach a time in our lives when things feel out of control and scary, we sometimes need a safe space to explore how we are feeling.

 Training, qualifications & experience

-Higher Professional Diploma Level 4 in Counselling ( Distinction)
+City and Guilds Level 4 Higher Professional Diploma in Counselling ( Distinction)

 I have worked closely with people, couples and families who are trying to cope with the loss of a child.
 I regard my work as vital and valuable in supporting people as they go through this complex grief.